-Managing director Matt Guarente on why the US airline’s latest embarrassment is as much about emotion as actions and words
+Managing director Matt Guarente delves into why the US airline’s latest embarrassment is as much about emotion as actions and words.

 So how do we feel when we are forcibly ejected from a United flight that has been overbooked?
 And, germane for a communications consultancy perspective, how do we feel about the communication the management made after this much-shared social media phenomenon/outrage?

 First, let’s think about how the travellers, having filmed their fellow passenger being manhandled out of the plane, accompanied their footage on Instagram, YouTube and other outlets.
 Disgusted.
 Horrified.
 Shocked.
 And how will they speak about United in years to come, whenever anyone mentions the airline to them?
 ‘I was so horrified by what they did to that doctor that time, I’d never fly with them again’ – or similar.

 To be clear, at the time of writing we don’t know if he’s a doctor or not.
 And the facts of the situation look sketchy.
 But we do know what United CEO, Oscar Munoz, said about it – and how the things he said makes us feel:

 ‘This is an upsetting event to all of us here at United.
 I apologize for having to re-accommodate these customers.